Finding a Top Financial Advisor Firm in Los Angeles, California

 Westmount Asset Management, LLC

-To be a client of this fee-only Los Angeles firm, you’ll need at least $2 million, the highest account minimum of any firm on this list.
+To be a client of this fee-only Los Angeles firm, you’ll need at least $5 million.
 Westmount Asset Management describes its typical client as a person who is “successful, mature and established” with wealth that is “self-made.”

 Westmount Asset Management, LLC Background